rimutaka/upwork-browser-addon/README.md

 ![UpWork screen with viewed jobs](imgs/tech-details.png)

-It is not necessary to open the job or click on anything to mark the job as viewed - the job is counted as "viewed" when it is scrolled into view.
+- no user action is required to mark the job as viewed
+- the job is counted as viewed when it is scrolled into view
+- the extension activates on search pages starting with https://www.upwork.com/nx/find-work/

 Only 1,000 recent job IDs are saved to keep the list of IDs small.